Week 1: June 20-24, 2016

 AP 551.100 Robert McMahan

 This course is designed for new and experienced AP Music Theory teachers.
 The course will provide a review of the issues of musicianship, theory, musical materials, and procedures.
 Participants will gain familiarity with creative teaching activities/strategies and will devise their own activities and materials for use in their classroom.
 With collaborative input from the instructor and others in the class, participants will develop a detailed syllabus for the course and will explore assessment tools and techniques to prepare students for the AP Music Theory exam.
 Participants should emerge from this course with a clear understanding of the objectives and performance each of their students should attain in the high school AP Music Theory course.

-Preparing Students for Advanced Placement® Physics 1 and 2: Algebra-Based
+Preparing Students for Advanced Placement® Physics 1: Algebra-Based